opendaylight/docs/docs/release-process/autorelease.rst

 Cloning Autorelease
 ===================

-To clone all the autorelease repo including it's submodules simply run the clone command with the '''--recursive''' parameter.
+To clone all the autorelease repository including it's ``submodules`` simply run the clone command with the '''--recursive''' parameter.

 .. code-block:: bash

     git clone --recursive https://git.opendaylight.org/gerrit/releng/autorelease

-If you forgot to add the --recursive parameter to your git clone you can pull the submodules after with the following commands.
+If you forgot to add the --recursive parameter to your git clone you can pull the ``submodules`` after with the following commands.

 .. code-block:: bash